expo/expo/docs/pages/guides/using-hermes.md

 }
 ```

-Then to create an APK or AAB through `eas build`.
-We will setup React Native project and use Hermes as the JavaScript engine to generate the app.
+Now you can build an APK or AAB through `eas build` and your app will run with Hermes instead of JavaScriptCore.

 ### Bare workflow

-For bare apps created or ejected before SDK 42, there are some further steps to make sure things to be going right.
+> For bare apps created or ejected before SDK 42, [follow these instructions to update your project configuration](https://expo.fyi/hermes-android-config).

 - Add `expo.jsEngine` to `android/gradle.properties`